syedshahwar/cos-coding-challenge/challenges/backend/README.md

-`The project was developed just to resolve the CarOnSale Challenge`
+The project was developed just to solve the CarOnSale Challenge

 # HOW TO SETUP AND RUN PROJECT
 # SETUP